robotkernel-hal/robotkernel/README.md

 Components
 ==========

-Robotkernel-5 is a program which dynamically loads other objects called components.
+Robotkernel is a program which dynamically loads other objects called components.
 There are different types of components, which are distinguished by it's functionality.